Azure/azure-sdk-for-net/sdk/monitor/OpenTelemetry.Exporter.AzureMonitor/README.md

 ## Troubleshooting

-This exporter is fully instrumented for logging information at various levels of detail using the .NET EventSource to emit information.
-Logging is performed for each operation and follows the pattern of marking the starting point of the operation, it's completion, and any exceptions encountered.
-Additional information that may offer insight is also logged in the context of the associated operation.
+This exporter logs event using the .NET EventSource to emit information.
 The exporter logs are available to any EventListener by opting into the source named "OpenTelemetry-TraceExporter-AzureMonitor".

 ## Next steps